 For example, the time limit is frozen for those under the age of eighteen.
 A court-appointed litigation friend can claim on their behalf during this time, or they can begin the claim themselves when the time limit is reinstated on their eighteenth birthday.

 Similarly, for those who lack the capacity to claim for themselves, the time limit is suspended indefinitely.
-In these cases, a litigation friend can make the claim on their behalf at any time.
+Under such circumstances, a litigation friend can make the claim on their behalf at any time.
 Otherwise, the time limit will only be reinstated if the claimant recovers the needed capacity, at which point it will begin from the date of their recovery.

 To find out if you are within the correct time limit to make an elbow injury claim, contact our team of advisors today.
 They can evaluate your claim for free, and answer any questions you may have about the claims process.